AdaptivMCP/AdaptivMCP/README.md

 # Adaptiv Controller – MCP Server

 This repository is a self-hosted GitHub MCP (Model Context Protocol) server hosted through Render.com Web Service Python Environment.
-It exposes a safe, engineering-oriented tool surface so a ChatGPT AI Models (Currently tested up to model 5.2 Thinking) can work on GitHub repos using normal software practices: branches, diffs, tests/linters, and pull requests.
+It exposes a safe, engineering-oriented tool surface so a ChatGPT AI Models (Currently tested up to model 5.2 Thinking) can assist users better.

 ## Health and observability